 The DiMenna-Nyselius Library is open for current Fairfield University students, faculty, and staff only.
 To learn more about our resources and services, visit the link below

 You can use this guide as a starting point for your research and for the remainder of the semester.
 Research Librarians are here to help you.
 You can contact us via instant message, email, use our drop in Zoom hours, or schedule an individual research appointment through our scheduler.

 Use the steps in the boxes below to refine your research topic before beginning.
 It will save you time!

-Before you even begin your research, find your selected work of art on the Metropolitan Museum of Art website.
+Before you even begin your research, find your selected work of art on the Metropolitan Museum of Art website or the Fairfield University Art Museum's website.
 It is important to have this in front of you so that you can use your formal analysis skills and the details provided in the museum's catalog record to formulate some research topics or questions.

 The Research Assignment:

-Choose ONE object from the Metropolitan Museum of Art to form the basis of your paper.
+The museum object you have chosen is the basis of your paper.
 Start a list of questions that you can use to guide your research.
 Be curious about the object.

 Expectations: you should be willing to take risks in your inquiry and research, and think boldly.

 Hint: Doing a thorough visual analysis of the art prior to this will help you generate questions.
 Also use details from the museum's information associated with the art to inform these questions.